labib92/LabibCVContours/README.md

 Keywords: computer vision, finding contours, contour hierarchy analysis.

 # Framework
-I used Proccesing library you can download it from their website using the following link: https://processing.org/download
+Proccesing library you can download it using the following link: https://processing.org/download

 # How this Algorithm works ?
-You can read my article to understand how this code works using the following link: https://cyberleninka.ru/article/n/algoritm-vychisleniya-obyoma-primesey-v-zhidkosti-po-opticheskim-dannym
+You can read my article to understand how this code works: https://cyberleninka.ru/article/n/algoritm-vychisleniya-obyoma-primesey-v-zhidkosti-po-opticheskim-dannym